-Before delving into the complexities of varying trauma responses it is important to understand what a trauma response is, and how they can vary depending on the type of trauma suffered.
+Before delving into the complexities of varying trauma responses, it is important to understand what a trauma response is and how it can vary depending on the type of trauma suffered.

 “The greater a child’s terror, and the earlier it is experienced, the harder it becomes to develop a strong and healthy sense of self.” ― Nathaniel Branden, Six Pillars of Self-Esteem

 These clusters represent ways people cope with trauma

 Affective dysregulation means that a person is excessively reactive to negative stimuli and responds to situations with anger, aggression, and irritability.